 Transparency > Perfection

 Not every program goes exactly as planned.
 That’s okay.
-Funders understand that real-life community work is messy.
+Grant funders understand that real-life community work is messy.
 What they don’t like is silence when things go sideways.
 If you’re honest about setbacks and communicate regularly, you’ll build long-term trust.
 Funders appreciate openness way more than sugarcoating.

 -